peteroupc/peteroupc.github.io/bernreq.md

     **The convergence rate must be $O(1/n^{r/2})$ if the class has only functions with Lipschitz-continuous $(r-1)$-th derivative.
 The method may not introduce transcendental or trigonometric functions (as with Chebyshev interpolants).**
 2. **Characterize the following three classes of factory functions $f(\lambda)$:**

-    - **Can be simulated using nothing but the biased coin, when the biased coin can show heads every time and/or tails every time.**
+    - **Can be simulated using nothing but the biased coin, when the biased coin can show heads every time, tails every time, or both.**
     - **Have a Bernoulli factory that can come arbitrarily close to the entropy limit if it produces multiple $f$-coin flips at a time, rather than just one.**
     - **Are algebraic and can be simulated by a finite-state machine with an unbounded stack.**